Water Conservation Tips

 - Save water by reducing your lawn area by adding native plants to patios and walkways.

-- Cover your outdoor pool when not in use to prevent evaporation and do not fill it too high because high water splashes easily.
+- Cover your outdoor pool when not used to prevent evaporation, and do not fill it too high because high water splashes easily.

 - Recycle wading water pool for use on plants, shrubs, and lawns.

 - Wash your car sensibly.
 Wash it in sections, rinse with short spurts from the hose.
 If you use a car wash, see if you can use a car wash that recycles water.

 - For more information on saving water outdoors, visit the EPA's Outdoor WaterSense Website.

 Our offices and factories consume huge quantities of water, so saving on the job should be everyone’s business.
 You can help to save water in your 9-to-5 world by offering these simple tips for wise water use in the workplace:

 - Post a phone number in bathrooms and kitchens to report leaks or water waste to facility managers or maintenance personnel.

 - Look for WaterSense labeled products when replacing toilets or water faucets.